Despite promising research, there is neither a cure for Parkinson's disease (PD) nor medications that can reverse its course. But there can be.

 How PAIR Works

-- Through in-person trainings and an online course, the PAIR program gives people impacted by Parkinson's the knowledge and skills needed to pair up with scientists and health professionals.
+- Through in-person trainings and an online course (coming Spring 2019), the PAIR program gives people impacted by Parkinson's the knowledge and skills needed to pair up with scientists and health professionals.

 - Through collaborating with research institutions, the PAIR program facilitates partnerships between Research Advocates and professionals at the front lines of research.